Contributed By Lacourte Raquin Tatar

 The ELTIF Regime

-Certain types of professional AIFs which benefit from the ELTIF label may grant loans in France and other member states of the EU.
-In particular, the ELTIF label implies compliance with several rules on (i) investment strategy and assets eligibility, and (ii) diversification and other investment ratios, that are provided for in the EU Regulation on ELTIF (EU Regulation No 2015/760).
+Certain types of professional AIFs which benefit from the ELTIF label may grant loans in France and other member states of the European Union (EU).
+In particular, the ELTIF label implies compliance with several rules on:

 Any AIF wishing to get the ELTIF label must be authorised as such by the AMF.

-In France, the ELTIF label is only available to certain categories of professional AIFs de jure: professional private equity investment funds (FPCI), professional specialised investment funds (FPS) and specialised financing bodies (OFS).
+In France, the ELTIF label is only available to certain categories of professional AIFs de jure: professional private equity investment funds (FPCIs), professional specialised investment funds (FPSs) and specialised financing bodies (OFSs).

-Some categories of AIFs may grant loans to non-financial companies, pursuant to specific legal provisions that only apply to such categories of AIFs – ie, FPS, OFS, FPCI and French securitisation vehicles (OT).
+Some categories of AIFs may grant loans to non-financial companies, pursuant to specific legal provisions that only apply to such categories of AIFs – ie, the FPS, OFS, FPCI and OT.

 AIFs de facto are not authorised to originate loans in France.

-Before the publication of French law No 2019-486 of 22 May 2019 on the growth and transformation of companies, the so-called "PACTE" (Plan d'Action pour la Croissance et la Transformation des Entreprises – Action Plan for Business Growth and Transformation), the only category of investment vehicles likely to invest in cryptocurrencies was the AIF de facto.
+Before the publication of French Law No 2019-486 of 22 May 2019 on the growth and transformation of companies, the so-called PACTE (Plan d'Action pour la Croissance et la Transformation des Entreprises – Action Plan for the Growth and Transformation of Businesses), the only category of investment vehicle likely to invest in cryptocurrencies was the AIF de facto.

-The PACTE now enables certain professional AIFs de jure (FPS, SLP, OFS and FPCI) to invest directly in crypto-assets.
+The PACTE now enables certain professional AIFs de jure (FPSs, SLPs, OFSs and FPCIs) to invest directly in crypto-assets.

 This new investment possibility is available to French professional specialised investment funds (FPS).
 Pursuant to the PACTE, such funds will now be entitled to invest in assets whose ownership rights are based on a distributed ledger technology.

-However, the new investment possibility available to FPS is still conditional upon the capability to reliably evaluate such crypto-assets.
-Portfolio management companies will then have to control that a valuation of crypto-assets is performed on a regular basis – for instance, with the help of independent tokens valuators.
+However, the new investment possibility available to FPSs is still conditional upon the capability to reliably evaluate such crypto-assets.
+The AIFM will then have to control that a valuation of crypto-assets is performed on a regular basis – for instance, with the help of independent tokens valuators.

-It should be noted that the PACTE provides that FPCI may also hold cryptocurrencies and utility tokens up to a limit of 20% of their assets.
+It should be noted that the PACTE provides that FPCIs may also hold cryptocurrencies and utility tokens up to a limit of 20% of their assets.

-Depending on the type of AIFs, two kinds of procedure with the AMF may apply in connection with the AIF's creation: the authorisation process or the notification process.
+Depending on the type of AIFs, two kinds of procedure with the AMF may apply in connection with an AIF's creation: the authorisation process or the notification process.

-In principle, creation or material amendments of French AIFs de jure are subject to the prior authorisation of the AMF.
-However, certain French AIFs de jure reserved to professional investors are not subject to the AMF prior approval but their creation, modification or termination are subject to a notification process with the AMF.
+In principle, creation and material amendments of French AIFs de jure are subject to the prior authorisation of the AMF.
+However, certain French AIFs de jure reserved to professional investors are not subject to AMF prior approval, but their creation, modification or termination are subject to a notification process with the AMF.

 Authorisation Process with the AMF